 2-3 weeks later, ask if the person has received the mail and if you should send more information, then again after a month.
 If then there is still no answer, they probably

 - have no capacities in your „Fach“ or

 - yet haven’t found time to sit down and listen….

 You might want to write again and ask them to confirm their non-interest so that you can move on.

 A big agency has high costs and needs artists with high fees to make the business function.
 If you are not in this category yet, they might not be very interested, but you can always try, especially if you have a voice that is very high, very low or very loud.

 A “small” agency:

-In a smaller agency or with a freshly started agent, you might meet somebody interested in „collecting“ good new singers and invest some time (and money) to rise with her/his singers.
+In a smaller agency or with a freshly started agent, you might meet somebody interested in „collecting“ good new singers and investing some time (and money) to rise with her/his singers.